Great Britain at the Olympics: Football

 Great Britain and Ireland – now represented separately by Team Ireland and Team Great Britain – was one of three teams to play in the inaugural football tournament, winning their only match to take the first Olympic gold medal in football.
 The men's team competed in the ten Olympics in the table below.
-The women's team competed in 2012, and has qualified for 2020.
+The women's team competed in 2012 and 2020.

 In 1974, the FA abolished the distinction between "amateur" and "professional" footballers in England.
 This ended the practice of "shamateurism", where players claimed to be amateur but still got irregular payments from their clubs.
 Also, Great Britain is not a member of FIFA and its athletes participate in international football competitions as members of the national teams of the home nations (England, Scotland, Wales and Northern Ireland), none of which have National Olympic Committees.
 As a result, Great Britain usually does not participate in Olympic qualifying tournaments.

-Having qualified as hosts in both tournaments in 2012, pressure arose to find a way for Great Britain, and at least a women's teamm, to take part in Olympic football competitions.
+Having qualified as hosts in both tournaments in 2012, pressure arose to find a way for Great Britain, and at least a women's team, to take part in Olympic football competitions.
 The solution, first instituted in time for the 2020 Games, and following the precedent set out by field hockey and rugby sevens was for the results of the England women's team, as the highest ranked national team within Great Britain, to be treated as qualification results for the purposes of UEFA quota places.
 When both England and Scotland qualified for the FIFA Women's World Cup, the UEFA designated qualification tournament, England's results were treated as Great Britain results for Olympic qualification purposes, while Scottish results were ignored for the same purposes.
 England's U23 men's team do not have a similar arrangement.
 Notwithstanding the arrangement, in the event of qualification, Scottish and Welsh players are eligible.